 The United States-Peru Trade Promotion Agreement (PTPA) entered into force on February 1, 2009.
-The PTPA is a comprehensive free trade agreement that is resulting in significant liberalization of trade in goods and services between the United States and Peru.
+The PTPA is a comprehensive free trade agreement that resulted in significant liberalization of trade in goods and services between the United States and Peru.
 Under the PTPA, Peru immediately eliminated most of its tariffs on U.S. exports, with all remaining tariffs phased out over defined time periods.
-The PTPA also includes important disciplines relating to customs administration and trade facilitation, technical barriers to trade, government procurement, services, investment, telecommunications, electronic commerce, intellectual property rights, transparency, and labor and environmental protection.
+The PTPA also includes important disciplines with respect to customs administration and trade facilitation, technical barriers to trade, government procurement, services, investment, telecommunications, electronic commerce, intellectual property rights, transparency, and labor and environmental protection.
+The agreement is hailed by both sides as a success, and since 2009 two-way trade between the U.S. and Peru has increased by 98.8 percent, reaching nearly \$18.18 billion in 2013.

-Peru is a participant in the Trans-Pacific Partnership (TPP) negotiations, through which the United States and 10 other Asia-Pacific partners are seeking to establish a comprehensive, next-generation regional agreement to liberalize trade and investment.
-This agreement will advance U.S. economic interests with some of the fastest-growing economies in the world; expand U.S. exports, which are critical to the creation and retention of jobs in the United States; and serve as a potential platform for economic integration across the Asia-Pacific region.
-The TPP agreement will include ambitious commitments on goods, services, and other traditional trade and investment matters.
+Peru is a participant in the Trans-Pacific Partnership (TPP) negotiations, through which the United States and 11 other Asia-Pacific partners are seeking to establish a comprehensive, next-generation regional agreement to liberalize trade and investment.
+These negotiations seek to advance U.S. economic interests with some of the fastest-growing economies in the world; expand U.S. exports, which are critical to the creation and retention of jobs in the United States; and serve as a potential platform for economic integration across the Asia-Pacific region.
+The TPP agreement will include ambitious commitments on goods, services, and other traditional trade and investment subject matter.
 It will also include a range of new and emerging issues to address trade concerns our businesses and workers face in the 21st century.
-In addition to the United States and Peru, the TPP negotiating partners currently include Australia, Brunei, Canada, Chile, Malaysia, Mexico, New Zealand, Singapore, and Vietnam.
+In addition to the United States and Peru, the TPP negotiating partners currently include Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Singapore, and Vietnam.